Skip to Main Content

 Where the Slaughterhouse District Meets Fine Dining

-Anderlecht is not where most diners expect to find two Michelin stars.
+La Paix is a two-Michelin-star restaurant in Anderlecht, Brussels, serving Modern French Fine Dining with Asian Influences and priced at about $200 per person.
 The neighbourhood, historically defined by its abattoir and the wholesale food market of Cureghem, has a working-class grain that sets it apart from the polished restaurant corridors of central Brussels.
-That industrial character is not incidental to what happens at La Paix on Rue Ropsy Chaudron — it is the point.
+That industrial character is not incidental to what happens at La Paix on Rue Ropsy Chaudron, it is the point.
 The restaurant has built its entire supply logic around what grows, ferments, and is raised within walking distance of its front door, which places it in a particular category of serious restaurant: one where the sourcing story is not a marketing footnote but a structural decision that shapes what arrives on the plate.

 Among Anderlecht's dining options, the distance between price tiers is pronounced.
 Neighbourhood tables like Appel Thaï and René operate at a fraction of the cost, while La Brouette and Cinq occupy the mid-range.
-La Paix sits at the leading of that local spectrum and prices at a level consistent with two-star competition across Belgium.
-For context on that national peer set, the conversation includes Hof van Cleve in Kruishoutem and Boury in Roeselare.
-See our full Anderlecht restaurants guide for broader neighbourhood context.
+La Paix sits at the top of that local spectrum and prices at a level consistent with two-star competition across Belgium.
+For context on that national comparable set, the conversation includes Hof van Cleve in Kruishoutem and Boury in Roeselare.

 The Supply Chain as Creative Framework